Properties and custom properties

 Target group properties dropdown

 Figure 1.
-Custom properties options are highlighted.
+Custom properties options.

 Usage examples: Explicit custom properties